Top Forex Brokers For You

 The three steps above describe how to properly use position sizing.
 The biggest point to remember is that you NEVER adjust your stop loss to meet your desired position size; instead, you ALWAYS adjust your position size to meet your pre-defined risk and logical stop loss placement.
 This is VERY IMPORTANT, read it again.

 The next important aspect of position sizing that you need to understand, is that it allows you to trade the same $ amount of risk on any trade.
-For example, just because you have to have a wider stop on a trade doesn’t mean you need to risk more money on it, and just because you can have a smaller stop on a trade does not mean you will risk less money it.
+For example, just because you have to have a wider stop on a trade doesn’t mean you need to risk more money on it, and just because you can have a smaller stop on a trade does not mean you will risk less money on it.

 You adjust your position size to meet your pre-determined risk amount, no matter how big or small your stop loss is.
 Many beginning traders get confused by this and think they are risking more with a bigger stop or less with a smaller stop; this is not necessarily the case.